Skip to main content

 // Refresh tools cache

-const tools = await session.connector.listTools();
+const tools = await session.listTools();

 console.log(`Now have ${tools.length} tools`);